grayresearch/CX/README.md

 using pipeline clock enables and/or FIFOs to implement request and response handshaking.  the response ID.

-The use of request ID/response ID correlation also enables CFU sharing among multiple CPU masters.
-A CFU multiplexer shim may add additional source/destination routing state to a request ID so that response IDs it receives may be routed back to the right CPU master.
+The use of request ID/response ID correlation also simplifies CFU sharing among multiple CPU masters.
+A CFU multiplexer shim may add additional source/destination routing data to a request ID so that subsequent response IDs directly indicate the specific CPU master destination.

-TODO: discuss/decide if the above stratification is sufficient.
+** TODO: discuss/decide if the above stratification is sufficient.
 For example, is it acceptable to bundle request handshake + response handshake into one strata, or do we need a lattice "no handshake -> req handshake |
-resp handshake -> req + resp handshake"?
+resp handshake -> req + resp handshake"? **